Professional Mexican Tile Floor Care

 Mexican tile, also known as Spanish tile, is a broad term used to describe a number of tile materials on the market, ranging from Saltillo to hand made ceramic tiles sporting traditional Spanish and Mexican designs.
 Regardless of the type of tile you choose, you can count on Mexican tile to add a warm, pastoral, south of the border flair to any space in which you have it installed.

 Saltillo tile is by far the most common of the Mexican and Spanish tiles found on the market.
-It is made from raw clay traditionally pressed by hand, and has an earthy, rough, almost terra cotta look to it.
+It is made from raw clay traditionally pressed by hand, they have an earthy, rough, almost terra cotta look to them.
 Depending on the firing, Saltillo tiles range from deep yellow to deep orange in color, and come in a large variety of tile shapes, everything from your basic square to hexagonal and more elaborate patterns.

 Is All Mexican Tile The Same?

 Besides Saltillo, you may have seen “Painted” Tile.
-This other popular form of Mexican tiles on the market are decorative, and still hand made ceramic tiles.
+This popular form of Mexican tiles on the market are decorative, and still handmade ceramic tiles.
 They come in a number of popular varieties, and each has their own distinct signature.
-Here’s a few to consider if you want to add a little more color and flair to your tiling project.
+You may want to consider painted tiles if you want to add a little more color and flair to your tiling project.

-Mission tiles are also a hand made tile, which are made by creating designs with pigmented marble dust overlaid on Portland cement.
+Mission tiles are also a handmade, crafted by creating designs with pigmented marble dust, overlaid on Portland cement.
 Named after the Spanish missions where such designs were popularly used, these beautiful mission tiles are traditionally made available in sets of four tiles that come together to create striking larger designs.
 These tiles are incredibly durable, and are almost impermeable to wear.
 These would be great additions to any tile floor or countertop because of their durability.